 On 24 January 2013, we published ‘Further action on adoption: finding more loving homes’.
 It set out our proposals to attract adopters and to improve the support available to adoptive families.

-We held discussions with over 300 foster carers, social workers, managers and professionals about what works, what doesn’t, and how things can be improved.
-The programme concentrates on improving 7 areas:
+To improve the quality of foster care, we developed a programme of work through discussions with over 300 foster carers, social workers, managers and professionals about what works, what doesn’t, and how things can be improved.
+Our work concentrates on improving 7 areas:

 - recruitment and retention of foster carers